YouGoDevs/Sexy-UI/contributionsguide.md

 **Welcome to SexyUI's Contribution Guide**

 Thanks for choosing to build this project with us!
-Here's a brief introduction to what this guide covers and how you can hit the ground running with ease
+Here's what this guide covers and how you can hit the ground running with ease.

-- Code of Conduct
+- [ ] Code of Conduct
-- Contribution Workflow
+- [ ] Contribution Workflow
-- Understanding Component Patterns
+- [ ] Understanding Component Patterns
-- General Guide to Git workflow
+- [ ] General Guide to Git workflow
-- Collaborating with our maintainers
+- [ ] Collaborating with our maintainers

 **Getting Started**